MQCOMP3120-2021/E-commerce-website-Project/README.md

 # Roles and Contributions of Each Member

 ## Jessica Franklin
+- Initial commits for structure of pages
+- Created and implemented the Navigation bar functions
+- Added React Router and implemented on almost every page
+- Back-end server initialization and contribution
 - Resolved merge conflicts between branches when necessary.
 - Created the login and signup function for users.
+- Linked new users to the database
-- Worked on the Home Page, Menu Page, FAQ Page.
+- Worked on the Home Page, Menu Page, FAQ Page, Single Product Page.
 - Resolved errors occuring on the application.

 ## Jing Wen Ng